Why Accident Victims Should Not Trust Insurance Companies

 Insurance companies want to avoid paying out more compensation than they need to, which is why they search for some reason to deny your claim.
 They may say you have a preexisting injury or not even provide you with a reason.
 Insurance adjusters sometimes receive bonuses for denied claims.

 Since accident victims are often unsure about their rights and whether a claim denial is legitimate, it is vital to discuss the situation with an experienced attorney.
-The lawyers at Lynch Law Firm can help determine if a denial can be overturned.
+The lawyers at Lynch Law Firm, PC can help determine if a denial can be overturned.

 Insurers Often Cancel Policies for Petty Reasons

 If you call to ask about a claim, the insurance company may consider it a red flag.
 They might even use that as a reason to cancel your policy.
 They may consider you too risky to insure.

 Insurance Companies May Drag Their Feet